Electronic discovery: Electronic messages

 In 2006, the U.S. Supreme Court's amendments to the Federal Rules of Civil Procedure created a category for electronic records that, for the first time, explicitly named emails and instant message chats as likely records to be archived and produced when relevant.

 One type of preservation problem arose during the Zubulake v.
-UBS Warburg LLC lawsuit.
+UBS Warburg lawsuit.
 Throughout the case, the plaintiff claimed that the evidence needed to prove the case existed in emails stored on UBS' own computer systems.
-Because the emails requested were either never found or destroyed, the court found that it was more likely that they existed than not.
+Because the emails requested were either never found or destroyed, the court found that they were more likely to exist than not.
 The court found that while the corporation's counsel directed that all potential discovery evidence, including emails, be preserved, the staff that the directive applied to did not follow through.
 This resulted in significant sanctions against UBS.

-Some archiving systems apply a unique code to each archived message or chat to establish authenticity.
-The systems prevent alterations to original messages, messages cannot be deleted, and the messages cannot be accessed by unauthorized persons.
+To establish authenticity, some archiving systems apply a unique code to each archived message or chat.
+The systems prevent alterations to original messages, messages cannot be deleted, and unauthorized persons cannot access the messages.

-The formalized changes to the Federal Rules of Civil Procedure in December 2006 and in 2007 effectively forced civil litigants into a compliance mode with respect to their proper retention and management of electronically stored information (ESI).
-Improper management of ESI can result in a finding of spoliation of evidence and the imposition of one or more sanctions including an adverse inference jury instructions, summary judgment, monetary fines, and other sanctions.
+The formalized changes to the Federal Rules of Civil Procedure in December 2006 and 2007 effectively forced civil litigants into a compliance mode with respect to their proper retention and management of electronically stored information (ESI).
+Improper management of ESI can result in a finding of spoliation of evidence and the imposition of one or more sanctions, including adverse inference jury instructions, summary judgment, monetary fines, and other sanctions.
 In some cases, such as Qualcomm v.
 Broadcom, attorneys can be brought before the bar.

 Databases and other structured data

 Structured data typically resides in databases or datasets.
-It is organized in tables with columns and rows along with defined data types.
+It is organized in tables with columns, rows, and defined data types.
 The most common are Relational Database Management Systems (RDBMS) that are capable of handling large volumes of data such as Oracle, IBM Db2, Microsoft SQL Server, Sybase, and Teradata.
 The structured data domain also includes spreadsheets (not all spreadsheets contain structured data, but those that have data organized in database-like tables), desktop databases like FileMaker Pro and Microsoft Access, structured flat files, XML files, data marts, data warehouses, etc.